 We are currently focused on the ongoing REDUCE-IT cardiovascular outcomes study of Vascepa.
 REDUCE-IT, a multinational, prospective, randomized, double-blind, placebo-controlled study, is the first prospective cardiovascular outcomes study of any drug in a population of patients who, despite stable statin therapy, have elevated triglyceride levels.
 Based on the results of REDUCE-IT, we plan to seek additional indicated uses for Vascepa beyond the indications studied in the ANCHOR and MARINE trials.
-In REDUCE-IT, cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus placebo.
+In REDUCE-IT, cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus four grams per day of Vascepa will be compared to cardiovascular event rates for patients on stable statin therapy plus placebo.
 The REDUCE-IT study is designed to be completed after reaching an aggregate number of cardiovascular events.
 Based on projected event rates, we estimate the REDUCE-IT study can be completed in or about 2017 with results then expected to be available and published in 2018.
 An interim review of the efficacy and safety results of the trial is scheduled to occur upon reaching 60% of the target aggregate number of cardiovascular events.
 We currently expect this interim review by the independent data monitoring committee (DMC) to occur during 2016.
 The DMC has been more frequently examining interim reviews of the safety data from the study.
 Following each of these reviews, the DMC has communicated to us that we should continue the study as planned.
 Amarin remains blinded to all data from the study.
-Over 90% of the 8,000 patients targeted for enrollment in the REDUCE-IT study have been enrolled.
+Over 90% of the 8,000 patients targeted for e